-Stock futures poised to gain on US-China trade talk optimism
+Stocks rise on US-China trade talk optimism

-Stock futures were poised to open higher Friday, the final day of first-quarter Wall Street trading, after Treasury Secretary Steven Mnuchin tweeted an upbeat assessment of U.S.-China trade talks.
+Stocks opened higher Friday, the final day of first-quarter Wall Street trading, after Treasury Secretary Steven Mnuchin tweeted an upbeat assessment of U.S.-China trade talks.

 Continue Reading Below